Cooperation and dependencies in multipartite systems: Introduction

-It turns out that, in order to compute the quantity introduced here, it is sufficient to consider the respective conditional mutual information between only two subsystems.
-Therefore, any operational meaning of the conditional mutual information, e.g., in terms of communication cost of quantum state redistribution \cite{Devetak2008,Brandao2015}, applies to the dependence measure as well.
-In this context, we prove an inequality which characterizes the lack of monotonicity of quantum conditional mutual information under general local operations.
+It turns out that, in order to compute the quantity introduced here, it is sufficient to consider the respective conditional mutual information between only two subsystems. { The conditional mutual information is a well established quantity in quantum information theory and broader physics.
+It captures the communication cost of quantum state redistribution~\cite{Devetak2003,Devetak2008,Devetak2009,Brandao2015}, topological entanglement entropy~\cite{Kitaev2006,Levin2006,Kim2012,Zeng2018} and squashed entanglement~\cite{Christandl2004}.
+It is related to quantum discord~\cite{Piani2012,Byrnes2020}, intrinsic steerability~\cite{Kaur2017}, conditional erasure cost of a tripartite state~\cite{Berta2018,Berta20182} and the conditional quantum one-time pad~\cite{Sharma2020}.
+Additionally, conditional quantum mutual information appears in thermodynamics~\cite{Mahajan2016}, in relation to high-energy physics~\cite{Czech2015,Ding2016,Pastawski2017} and Markov chains~\cite{Petz1986,Ruskai2002,Petz2003,Ibinson2007,Fawzi2015,Sutter2016}.
+Therefore, the dependence introduced here is a relevant quantity in all these problems if we symmetrize them and look for the worst case scenario.
+Concrete examples are given below.
+Furthermore, all these different studies will benefit from the inequality we prove here, which} characterizes the lack of monotonicity of quantum conditional mutual information under general local operations.